Harold P. Boas

-Harold P. Boas (born June 26, 1954) is an American mathematician.
+Harold P. Boas (born June 26, 1954) is an American mathematician, professor emeritus of Texas A&M University, where he was Professor and Presidential Professor for Teaching Excellence in the department of mathematics.

 Life

 Boas was born in Evanston, Illinois, United States.
-He is the son of two noted mathematicians, Ralph P. Boas, Jr and Mary L. Boas.
+He is the youngest of three children of two noted mathematicians, Ralph P. Boas, Jr and Mary L. Boas.

 Education

 He received his A.B. and S.M. degrees in applied mathematics from Harvard University in 1976 and his Ph.D. in mathematics from the Massachusetts Institute of Technology in 1980 under the direction of Norberto Kerzman.